Isiah Kiner-Falefa Player Props: Yankees vs. Astros

-The New York Yankees, including Isiah Kiner-Falefa (.441 on-base percentage in past 10 games, 121 points above season-long percentage), battle starter Hunter Brown and the Houston Astros at Yankee Stadium, Friday at 7:05 PM ET.
+Isiah Kiner-Falefa and his .371 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the New York Yankees versus the Houston Astros and Justin Verlander on August 5 at 1:05 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Astros.
+He hit a home run while going 1-for-5 in his previous game against the Astros.

 Isiah Kiner-Falefa Game Info & Props vs. the Astros